Homepage / Excursion Guides / Best Hikes in Glacier National Park

 Best Equipment for Hiking in Glacier National Park

-Gearing up for a hike in Glacier National Park is an important step to ensure your adventure will be a safe and memorable experience.
-When putting together your packing list it's imporant to consider where you plan on hiking and how long you'll be gone for.
-Backpacking trips deep into the parks interior will require more advanced gear than a family-friendly day hike.
+Gearing up for a hike in Glacier National Park is a crucial step to ensure your adventure will be a safe and memorable experience.
+What essentials should I bring?
+Our What to Pack for Glacier Hikes guide will help you prepare for every season and trail condition.
+When putting together your packing list, you must consider where you plan on hiking and how long you'll be gone.

 Hiking Boots